 Inspire narrative writing

 Staring at a blank page, whether it is a sheet of paper or screen on the computer, doesn't always trigger imagination and help students get started writing.

 To support your emerging writers and spark their ideas, add different backgrounds to a multi-page Wixie project and assign it to your students.
 You can find existing story starters in the Templates library by browsing Language Arts>Writing>Story Starters.

 Use these to inspire you as you create your own story starters based on content you are exploring in your classroom.
 For example, you could add photos you took during a recent field trip and ask students to retell events using text, artwork, and voice recording.

-If you have students who feel limited by the existing images in a story starter, empower them to rearrange scenes using the Story button on the toolbar or by changing the backgrounds on each page.
+If you have students who feel limited by the existing images in a story starter, empower them to rearrange scenes using the storyboard.

 Students can also use backgrounds in the Writing and Stationery categories to inspire and enhance note-taking, letter-writing, menus, and invitations.